dimitrisafendras/boilerplate/.junie/guidelines.md

 - Run `pnpm install` to install dependencies.
 - Use `pnpm dev` to start the development server.
 - Use `pnpm build` to build the production bundle.
+- Use `pnpm test` to test the application.

 ## Feature-Based Architecture
 Enforce modular feature-based file structure with shared models and types extracted.